changannn/psd/README.md

 ### Terraform
 7. setup the vpc endpoints (for EC2 Session manager access)

-  Use terraform files to handle setup of the vpc endpoints
+* Use terraform files to handle setup of the vpc endpoints
-  1. Navigate to directory (One time setup)
+    a.
+Navigate to directory (One time setup)
   ```bash
   terraform init
   ```
-  2. Edit config files to include correct aws credentials under provider.tf
+    b.
+Edit config files to include correct aws credentials under provider.tf
-  3. Run the terraform files
+    c.
+Run the terraform files
   ```bash
   terraform apply -auto-approve
   ```
-  4. Delete resources when done with the application usage
+    d.
+Delete resources when done with the application usage
   ```bash
   terraform destroy -auto-approve
   ```

-  1. Alternative method: setting up the vpc endpoints manually on AWS
+    a.
+Alternative method: setting up the vpc endpoints manually on AWS
   ```
   ec2
   ec2messages